overlorde/overlorde/README.md

 ##### look at my [CV](https://github.com/overlorde/overlorde/blob/main/farhansaif.pdf)

-Currently working on finding vulnerabilities in WebAssemlby Binaries.
+Currently working on finding vulnerabilities in WebAssemlby Binaries also interested in compiilers and programming languages.

  📫 How to reach me: mail @farhansaif488@gmail.com / farhansaif@iut-dhaka.edu.